 Health and Safety

-- Staff and visitors (ages 2+) are required to wear a face mask over their nose and mouth at all times, even if they've received a COVID-19 vaccine.
+- While inside any building, as mandated by the City of Philadelphia, all staff and visitors (ages 2+) are required to wear a face mask over their nose and mouth at all times, even if they've received a COVID-19 vaccine.
+Fully vaccinated visitors may remove their masks when in outdoor locations within the penitentiary complex.
 If you do not have your own mask, you can purchase a fabric mask when you buy your ticket online.

 - Hand sanitizer is available, and visitors will be asked to sanitize their hands before entering the site.